CDurepos/scholarsphere/README.md

 # How to Run

-## Database

-To utilize our database, download and setup MySQL.

-Once finished, you should run the command...

-`SOURCE ~/init/000_create_database.sql`

-Note that you may have to use the absolute path to this file.

-Once you've created the database, you should then run each script within the `migrations` directory, sequentially, in a similar manner.
-For example, start with:

-`SOURCE ~/migrations/001_init_schema.sql`

 ## Scraping

 To utilize our web-scraping tools, you must have downloaded and setup a local Python interpreter and environment.